amithgc/blog.amithgc.com/content/post/25-golden-rules-software-system-design.md

 In systems that require high availability, performance, and throughput, a load balancer is an effective solution.
 Load balancing is the process of distributing incoming network traffic across multiple servers or computing resources, known as a cluster, to optimize resource utilization, maximize throughput, and minimize response time.

-Load balancers provide several benefits, including improved availability and reliability of the system, better utilization of resources, and improved scalability.
+**Load balancers** provide several benefits, including improved availability and reliability of the system, better utilization of resources, and improved scalability.
 By distributing traffic across multiple servers or resources, the load balancer can ensure that the system is available and responsive, even in the event of failures or spikes in traffic.
 Additionally, load balancers can optimize resource utilization by directing traffic to the most available and least loaded server, improving overall system performance and throughput.

-Good examples of systems that use load balancers include e-commerce platforms like Amazon and Netflix, which handle high volumes of traffic and require high availability and performance.
+> *Good examples* of systems that use load balancers include e-commerce platforms like Amazon and Netflix, which handle high volumes of traffic and require high availability and performance.
 In these systems, load balancers distribute traffic across multiple servers, allowing for efficient handling of requests and improved system performance.

-Another example is cloud computing platforms like Amazon Web Services and Microsoft Azure, which provide load balancing services to manage network traffic and distribute it across multiple instances or resources.
+> *Another example* is cloud computing platforms like Amazon Web Services and Microsoft Azure, which provide load balancing services to manage network traffic and distribute it across multiple instances or resources.

-In conclusion, load balancing is an effective solution for ensuring high availability, performance, and throughput in systems that handle high volumes of traffic.
+*In conclusion*, load balancing is an effective solution for ensuring high availability, performance, and throughput in systems that handle high volumes of traffic.
 Good examples of systems that use load balancers include e-commerce and cloud computing platforms, among others.
 By using load balancing techniques, these systems can ensure high availability and performance, even under heavy traffic loads.

 ---

 ### Requires faster data delivery globally, reliability, high availability, & performance?
 Use *CDN*

-Content Delivery Networks (CDNs) are a distributed system of servers that are designed to provide faster data delivery, high availability, and reliability by caching and serving content from servers that are geographically closer to end-users.
+**Content Delivery Networks (CDNs)** are a distributed system of servers that are designed to provide faster data delivery, high availability, and reliability by caching and serving content from servers that are geographically closer to end-users.
 CDNs reduce the latency of content delivery by caching and serving content from the server that is closest to the end-user, thereby reducing the amount of time required to fetch content from a remote server.

 CDNs provide several benefits, including improved website performance, faster content delivery, and better reliability.
 By distributing content across multiple servers, CDNs can handle high traffic volumes, ensure faster data delivery globally, and provide high availability, even in the event of a server failure.
 Additionally, CDNs provide an added layer of security against DDoS attacks by spreading the traffic across multiple servers.

-Good examples of systems that use CDNs include media streaming platforms like Netflix, YouTube, and Hulu, which need to deliver high-quality video content to millions of users across the globe.
+> *Good examples* of systems that use CDNs include media streaming platforms like Netflix, YouTube, and Hulu, which need to deliver high-quality video content to millions of users across the globe.
 In these systems, CDNs are used to reduce the latency of content delivery and improve the overall user experience.
 E-commerce websites like Amazon and Walmart also use CDNs to ensure faster content delivery, high availability, and reliability, improving the overall user experience.

-In conclusion, CDNs are an effective solution for faster data delivery, reliability, high availability, and performance in systems that require global delivery of content.
+*In conclusion*, CDNs are an effective solution for faster data delivery, reliability, high availability, and performance in systems that require global delivery of content.
 Good examples of systems that use CDNs include media streaming and e-commerce platforms, among others.
 By using CDNs, these systems can provide a better user experience, improve the availability and reliability of content delivery, and enhance the performance of the system.

 ---